fbpx

 • The Company received patent allowances for its Decoy immunotherapy platform in Brazil and India.
 The Indian patent allowance brought the number of countries in which the Company holds patent protection to 32.

-• As of June 30, 2023, the Company had cash, cash equivalents and marketable securities of approximately $19.7 million.
-The Company expects that its current cash, cash equivalents and marketable securities will support its ongoing operating activities into the second quarter of 2024.
-This cash runway guidance is based on the Company’s current operational plans and excludes any additional funding and any business development activities that may be undertaken.
+• On March 13, Indaptus reported that as of December 31, 2023, the Company had cash and cash equivalents of $13.4 million.
+The Company expects that its current cash and cash equivalents will support its ongoing operating activities through the third quarter of 2024.
+This cash runway guidance is based on the Company’s current operational plans and excludes any additional funding (including aggregate gross proceeds of $0.3 million from sales of shares of the Company’s common stock under its ATM program in March 2024) and any business development activities that may be undertaken.
 Indaptus continues to assess all financing options that would support its corporate strategy.